insure logo

 What does whole life insurance cover?

-It’s important to note that the death benefit can be used by beneficiaries in any way they choose.
-Since there’s no legal requirement for them to spend it on the items that you planned, it’s wise to choose your beneficiaries carefully.
+It’s important to remember that beneficiaries have the freedom to use the death benefit however they see fit.
+Since there’s no legal obligation for them to spend it according to your wishes, it’s essential to select your beneficiaries thoughtfully.

 Types of whole life insurance

-• Burial insurance: Has very low coverage amounts and high premiums.
-It is meant to cover final expenses, such as the cost of a funeral or final medical expenses.
+• Burial insurance: Offers low coverage amounts with relatively high premiums, designed to cover final expenses such as funeral costs and outstanding medical bills.

-• Limited payment whole life insurance: This policy lets you pay premiums for only a specific period, such as 20 years or until age 65, but insures you for your whole life.
-As a result, premium payments will be higher than if payments were spread out through your lifetime.
+• Limited payment whole life insurance: Allows you to pay premiums for a specific period, such as 20 years or until age 65, while maintaining lifetime coverage.
+Premiums are higher than spreading payments over a lifetime, but the policy is paid up after the chosen period.

 Who should get whole life insurance?